typohnebild/LaTeXML-Plugin-MathWebSearch/README.md

 LaTeXML::Plugin::MathWebSearch
 ============================

-A LaTeXML extension for generatiing MathWebSearch queries from TeX
+A LaTeXML extension for generating MathWebSearch queries from TeX